tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

 * https://openreview.net/forum?id=SJ3rcZcxl

 ## problem
-* high sample complexity of deep RL in the real world
+* high sample complexity of deep RL in the real world, generally policy gradient methods
-  * policy gradient methods can only **effectively use on-policy samples**,
+  * can only **effectively use on-policy samples**, making policy gradient optimization very sample intensive
-    * they require collecting large amounts of on-policy experiences after each parameter update to the policy.
+  * require collecting large amounts of on-policy experiences after each parameter update to the policy.
+  * has very high variance since the gradient is estimated using Monte Carlo samples in practice
 * DeepRL tend to be **sensitive to hyperparameter settings**,
   * often requiring extensive hyperparameter sweeps to find good values,
   * Poor hyperparameter settings tend to produce unstable or non-convergent learning.
-* policy grad problem
-  * has very high variance since the gradient is estimated using Monte Carlo samples in practice
-  * requires on-policy samples, making policy gradient optimization very sample intensive
   * DDPG's use use of a biased policy gradient estimator makes analyzing its convergence and stability properties difficult

 ## observation
 * Off- policy methods can instead use all samples, including off-policy samples,